SarvanthiSivaraj/AI_and_Robotics_CaseStudy_Project/README.md

 # AI_and_Robotics_CaseStudy_Project

+### **Disclaimer**

+We sincerely apologize for the inconsistency in our commit dates, sir.
+In our previously shared repository link, we had been uploading everything on time and keeping our progress regular.
+However, after that, we suddenly faced some technical issues with GitHub — our assigned repo wouldn’t open properly.

+Because of that, for around one phase of work, we couldn’t upload any updates even though we were continuously working offline and completing everything on schedule.
+Later, we had an github verification/authentication error.
+Once the issue got resolved, we created a new repository and immediately uploaded all the pending files, codes, and progress that had been done during that time.

+We completely understand that an excuse is still an excuse, but we truly wanted to clarify that the delay in commits was only due to technical issues, not a lack of work or effort.
+We are genuinely sorry for the inconvenience, sir, and we really hope you understand our situation.

+---

 ## Overview

 This project aims to develop and evolve a **bipedal robot** using **evolutionary algorithms** within the **Webots simulation environment**.